Aleo-DevRel-Ambas/zero-to-zk/src/advanced/aleo-proof-system/understanding-proof-systems.md

 # Understanding proof systems

-Most proof system can be described in three mayor phases: **Preprocessing, Proving and Verification**.
+Most proof system can be described in three major phases: **Preprocessing, Proving and Verification**.
 Let’s take a look at each phase:

 ## Preprocessing Phase (Offline)